| | | | | | | | | |

 Xanthan Gum: Xanthan gum is the replacement for gluten in gluten-free flours and is necessary to bind the ingredients together.
 Make sure you add xanthan gum if your gluten-free flour blend doesn’t already include it.

-Sugar: I used light brown sugar, but you can also use normal white or dark brown sugar if you prefer.
+Sugar: I used light brown sugar, but you can also use cane sugar, dark brown sugar or coconut sugar if you prefer (just bear in mind that the darker the sugar used, the darker the color of the cornbread).
 If you are diabetic or insulin resistant, I highly recommend that you use Lakanto monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic index).
 Alternatively, if you want a cornbread that’s not sweet at all, feel free to leave out the sugar completely.

 Baking Powder: Baking powder is necessary to help the batter rise, so make sure you add it.
 If you are Celiac or gluten-intolerant, make sure you use certified gluten-free baking powder.

-Almond Milk: I like to use my 5-minute homemade almond milk for this recipe, but you can also use other dairy-free milks, such as cashew milk, soy milk, coconut milk or other nut milks.
+Almond Milk: I like to use an unsweetened version of my 5-minute homemade almond milk for this recipe, but you can also use another unsweetened dairy-free milk (such as rice milk, cashew milk, soy milk, coconut milk or other nut milks).
 Alternatively, if you are not lactose-intolerant, feel free to use normal dairy milk if you prefer.

 Eggs: Eggs are necessary for binding the ingredients together.
 I personally haven’t tried making this recipe with an egg substitute, but if you do try making it egg-free, please let me know how it goes in the comments below!